absurdhero/tmotmo-full/README.rst

 The Making of The Making of - Same Not Same
 ===========================================

 Same Not Same lets you experience and puzzle your way through the song of the same name.
-The game exudes classic adventure game nostalgia while taking advantage of the interactive nature of multi-touch devices.
+The game has the feel and style of a classic adventure game while letting you use your multi-touching fingers in quirky ways.

 The Song
 --------